SamBoerlijst/aparts/README.md

 ```

 ### building a keyword list:
+Collect tags by scanning titles and abstracts of about 200 articles.
 1. Use a query for the field of interest to download a csv of the first 200-1000 records using web of science, google scholar (scholarly script included) or pubmed (using the 3rd party publish or perish software) to use as input.
 2. Indicate whether i) author given keywords present in the searchrecords csv and ii) existing tags in a .bib file should be included.
 3. Collect keywords from the titles and abstracts using 7 common NLP algorithms[^1]: bigram, keybert, RAKE, textrank, topicrank, TF-IDF and YAKE: